Data-and-Trust-Alliance/DPS/specification.md

 TODO: Punch List of work to do:
 - Format the use-cases, and align them to the formal model
-- Format code systems and give URL
-- Create UML diagram
 - Style (css) to produce numbered headers and anything else we want customized
 - Need a canonical root from which all the technical needs reference.
 This is a technical anchor.
 It could be based on the dataandtrustalliance.org DNS, but could/should be ultimately at the standards body that publishes this specification
 - Need at least one of the technical formats drafted, and place holder for the other two.
   - These can be defined only using the technical formats and given examples
   - Thus we have three GIThub repos for JSON, XML, and YAML.
-This specification [points at them](#technical-schema).
-  - Each repo has
-    - README that explains what is in the repo
-    - LICENSE that explains the license
-    - schema files in that format
-    - examples in that format
 - Security Considerations
 - Review top-to-bottom for readability, flow, and completeness
 - Reference GIThub repo with reference implementation and sample applications